-The test is usually given twice: once at 1 minute after birth, and again at 5 minutes after birth.
-Sometimes, if there are concerns about the baby's condition, the test may be given again.
+Babies usually get the test twice: 1 minute after birth, and again 5 minutes after they're born.
+If there are concerns, a baby may get the test again.

-In the test, five things are used to check a baby's health.
+The Apgar score measures five things to check a baby's health.
 Each is scored on a scale of 0 to 2, with 2 being the best score: